 Board member since: 2016

-Toby Harper-Merrett recently worked in the ACC National Office as Director of Programmes.
-He is a past Chair of the Thunder Bay Section of the ACC.
-He lives in Montreal with his wife and two Montrealer daughters.
+Toby Harper-Merrett joined the ACC in 1999, is a past Chair of the Thunder Bay Section of the ACC, and worked in the ACC Office as Director of Programmes.
+He lives in Montreal with his wife and two daughters, and is a not-for-profit executive, currently supporting a federal economic development programme.

 Treasurer – Keith Sanford